 The J40 is one of those rare boats that really can provide a racing, cruising and passage-making sailor with few big compromises for a boat of its size.
 To take the helm, the boat has a great feel that is unusual even in 25+ knots.
 Will you want to sail for a long day in 2 knots of breeze?
 Probably not as she is a boat of substance and designed to handle off-shore, or around the world as you can read about on this site.
 This is our 3rd J/Boat, having owned a J22 and a J30.
-There is a commonality in design that will "feel" familiar to "J" sailors that is an important part of why J/Boats have been so popular worldwide.
+There is a commonality in design that will "feel" familiar to "J" sailors.
+It's an important part of why J/Boats have been so popular worldwide.
 They are just plain fun to sail.

 Finally, this site is an extension of the significant efforts and personal energy of Ed Huckins, the original owner of J40 #33.
 Ed is pictured at the helm of Mal de Mer III above.
 He and Cindy Sparks provided years of service, web updates and info to the J40 group and made owning such a great boat much more enjoyable.
-Fair winds and following seas and thanks.
 Hopefully this little site will help you do the same as J40 owners share their experiences and tricks in the spirit of Ed Huckins.